kushaldas/worknotes/docs/cloudimages.rst

     The XML schema required for the imagefactory.
 The koji imagefactory is a patched package which does not need any **rootpw**, but we do need it here.
 To learn more about the XML tags, you can view `this guide <http://imgfac.org/documentation/tdl/TDL.html>`_

+.. note:: Difference between different repo URL(s)
+   You will find diffrent kind of URL(s) used for the koji builds of the same cloud images.
+Like **http://compose-x86-02.phx2.fedoraproject.org/compose/21_Beta_RC2/21_Beta/Cloud/x86_64/os/** which is actually the local host where the compose run and after all the processes are done and verified, it is synced to a public repo like **http://dl.fedoraproject.org/pub/alt/stage/21_Beta_RC2/Cloud/x86_64/os/**.